 During my years working in the telecom industry, I designed and created internal communication applications, telecom system databases, and the web interface for a hosted IP telephony system.
 After creating new corporate websites and an intranet for the Billings regional office, my following year was dedicated to consolidating numerous data sources into a single system for issuing and tracking telecom equipment and materiel.

 Next, I joined the product development team, and over a period of eighteen months, helped architect a new VoIP phone service, called UNIFi.
 This built-from-scratch IP phone system includes a web portal that enables users and administrators to configure and script communication preferences online, using a familiar application desktop interface.
-Since its deployment, UNIFi has been proven a cost effective, stable, and powerful telephony interface for customers.
+Since its deployment, UNIFi proved a cost effective, stable, and powerful telephony interface for customers.

 Atlanta, GA, 1998-04